mongodb/mongo-ruby-kerberos/README.md

 Installation
 ------------

-libsasl is a requirement to be able to install the mongo_sasl gem.
+libsasl is a requirement to be able to install the mongo_kerberos gem.
 Please see the [Cyrus documentation](http://cyrusimap.web.cmu.edu/docs/cyrus-sasl/2.1.25/) for more information.